 A Royal Navy underwater explosives expert flew in to assist with the police examination; finally the Dockyard was tasked with sealing the ship and making her watertight for eventual disposal.
 On 25 September the Rainbow Warrior was undocked and the Navy’s part in her salvage came to an end.

-Today the Rainbow Warrior lies in Matauri Bay, Northland, accessible to sports divers.
+Today the Rainbow Warrior lies in Matauri Bay, Northland, and is accessible to sports divers.
 Her salvage was an interdepartmental and commercial team effort led by the Naval Dockyard and involving many from HMNZS PhIlomel.

 The salvage of the Rainbow Warrior is an event the New Zealand Navy can look back on with pride.

 G.C.
-Apperley, Salvage of the Rainbow Warrior: July/August 1985 at Marsden Wharf East, Report from Constructive Manager, HMNZ Dockyard, Auckland: RNZN., 1985.
+Apperley, Salvage of the Rainbow Warrior: July/August 1985 at Marsden Wharf East, Report from Constructive Manager, HMNZ Dockyard, Auckland: RNZN, 1985.